soapyL/archinstall/README.md

 <code>sed -i 's/\r$//' archscript.sh</code><br>
 <code>chmod +x archscript.sh</code><br>

-Finally run <code>./archscript</code> and follow the on screen instructions.
+Finally run <code>./archscript</code> and follow the on screen instructions.<br>

+Also, I am not responsible if this breaks your system or installs Arch incorrectly, this script was made to make installing Arch easy on lots of devices at once, but is not maintained.
 </p>